hirosystems/docs/docs/stacks.js/getting-started.md

 ---
-title: Getting Started
+sidebar_label: Getting Started
 ---

+# Getting Started with Stacks.js

-import StacksjsStartersNote from './includes/\_stacks.js-starters-note.mdx';
+import StacksjsStartersNote from '../includes/\_stacks.js-starters-note.mdx';

 <StacksjsStartersNote/>

----

 To introduce the different functionality offered by Stacks.js, we'll walk through a few examples and concepts important to building on the Stacks blockchain.